dvinubius/attra-own/README.md

 ## Try it on [Rinkeby](https://attra.vercel.app/home) 🤩

-Make sure to connect metamask in order to use the app (there are no UX guardrails, it's merely a prototype)
+Make sure to connect metamask in order to use the app (there are **no UX guardrails**, this is merely a prototype)

 ## 💸 📈 👔 Business opportunity

 If you'd like to capitalize on this concept, feel free to fork etc.

+You'll probably need to

+- fix bugs
+- add lots of tests
-You'll probably need to fix bugs and bring some UX/security improvments to the project, as well as reachitect it for scaling.
+- bring some UX/security improvments to the project
+- reachitect it for optimal scaling

 You may want to adjust the mechanism design surface etc., to make the app meet your specific needs.